Black-Phoenix/Ai-Path-Tracer-Denoiser/README.md

 - Point CUDNN_LIBRARY_PATH to the library file (/absolute/path/to/CUDNN/lib/x64/cudnn.lib)
 - Generate the project

-## Results

-### Qualitative

-### Quantitative

 ## Bloopers

-The above result was obtained when the gradients of the network were exploding.
+The below result was obtained when the gradients of the network were exploding.
 This was resolved using batch normalization.

 ![](./imgs/bad_2.gif)